openflighthpc/flight-inventory/README.md

 FIELD is set to VALUE and if VALUE is blank the field is removed from the nodes' data.
 A node's location data can be set via this method however it's groups cannot due to the special constraints for those fields; for groups please use `modify groups`.

+`modify notes` opens an editor for a node's 'notes' section.
+This is general data store that maintains text formatting.

+The `modify map` command opens an editor for a node's 'map' section.
+A 'map' is a key:value store where all the keys are numerical and represent port numbers and the values are text.
+The lines of the editor refer to the keys of the map, the editor has it's line numbers set to 'on' to aid entry.

+`show data` displays the selected node's .yaml file in the terminal.

+The `show document` command fills eRuby templates using stored data.
+The first argument is the template to be filled, see 'Templates' section for details.
+First the argument's value will be used to search the templates directory then, if nothing is found, it'll be used as a path The output will be passed to stdout unless a destination is specified with the `-l` option.

+All commands that allow specification of more than one node do so in the same way.
+Either nodes names are given, separated by commas, or `--all` can be passed to process all .yaml files in the `store/` directory.
+Additionally groups can be selected with the `-g` option in which case all nodes in the specified groups will be processed.

+For all the editing and modifying commands a file will be created for each node if it doesn't already exist.

 ## Installation